google/zetasql/docs/query-syntax.md

 the result of a table expression is the row type of the related table.
 Value tables have explicit row types, so for range variables related to value tables, the result type is the value table's row type.
-Other tables do not have explicit row types, and for those tables, the range variable type is a dynamically defined struct that includes all of the columns in the table.
+Other tables don't have explicit row types, and for those tables, the range variable type is a dynamically defined struct that includes all of the columns in the table.